will123195/oreo/README.md

 <a name="onReady" />
 ## db.onReady( fn )

-Queues a function to be called when oreo's schema detection is complete.
+Queues a function to be called when oreo's schema detection is complete (i.e. when oreo is initialized).

 ```js
 var db = oreo(config)